PyPSA/PyPSA/doc/optimal_power_flow.rst

 The `CHP example
 <https://pypsa.org/examples/power-to-gas-boiler-chp.html>`_ and the
-`example that replaces generators and stores with fundamental links and stores
+`example that replaces generators and storage units with fundamental links and stores
 <https://pypsa.org/examples/replace-generator-storage-units-with-store.html>`_
 both pass an ``extra_functionality`` argument to the LOPF to add